pweisenburger/AdaptiveCEP/thesis.md

   + `FilterQuery`: A `FilterQuery` expresses the application of the SP operator `where`.
 The `FilterQuery` trait specifies one field of type `Event => Boolean`, `cond`, for the filter predicate.
 The field for the subquery representing the operator's input stream is specified by the extending classes.
   + `DropElemQuery`: A `DropElemQuery` expresses the application of the operator that EventScala offers instead of the EP operator `select`.
 While `select` lets one select which elements of the events of the operator's input stream to keep, the `dropElem` operator lets one specify which element to drop.
 The `DropElemQuery` trait specifies no fields.
 Which element of the events of the operator's input stream is to be dropped is specified by the extending classes' names, e.g., `DropElem1Of2`.
   + `SelfJoinQuery`: A `SelfJoinQuery` expresses the application of the SP operator `join` but with one stream representing both of the operator's input streams.
 The `SelfJoinQuery` trait specifies two fields of type `Window`, `w1` and `w2`, for the windows that are applied to the operator's input streams.
 The field for the subquery representing both of the operators's input streams is specified by the extending classes.
-+ Binary Queries, i.e., traits extending `BinaryQuery`
++ Binary queries, i.e., traits extending `BinaryQuery`
   + A `JoinQuery` expresses the application of the SP operator `join`.
 The `JoinQuery` trait specifies two fields of type `Window`, `w1` and `w2`, for the windows that are applied to the operator's input streams.
 The fields for the two subqueries representing the operators's input streams are specified by the extending classes.
   + A `ConjunctionQuery` expresses the application of the CEP operator `and`.
 The `ConjunctionQuery` trait specifies no fields.
 The fields for the two subqueries representing the operator's input streams are specified by the extending classes.
   + A `DisjunctionQuery` expresses the application of the CEP operator `or`.
 The `DisjunctionQuery` trait specifies no fields.
 The fields for the two subqueries representing the operator's input streams are specified by the extending classes.